MailTape/MailTape-v1/_posts/2017-10-08-maud-geffray.md

 _Louise_ : **"**As always when working on MailTape, I've been lost on Soundcloud.
 This track appears like it's gonna be a pop song at the beginning... but there's this fast synth that comes in and turn it into something more electronic.
 I love how this track evolves in something I didn't see coming.**"**

 ## Hiroshi Yoshimura (吉村弘) — Dance PM
 _Louise_ : **"**I felt like I had to have something really smooth to close this tape.
 I was amazed when I found this japanese 80's song from Hiroshi Yoshimura.
 Couldn't find a better track to end this tape.
-After gabber... welcome ambient. **"**
+Ambient at its best!**"**

 <p id="outroduction">That's all folks!
-Thanks for listening and thank a lot to Maud Geffray for being our guest this morning, and to [Camille Célestin](http://bravocamo.studio/) for this episode's beautiful illustration!</p>
+Hope you enjoyed listening to this episode and a huge thanks to [Maud Geffray](https://www.facebook.com/maudgeffray75/) for being our guest!
+Also, amazing artwork is from [Camille Célestin](http://bravocamo.studio/), thank you for this wonderful illustration!</p>